Indivicivet/StateSpaceGridLib/readme.md

 ```python
 GridMeasures()
 ```
 Data container for all measure data.
-Individual values can be read off, or the entire thing may be printed as is - the class contains a `__str()__` function for ease of quickly printing the data.
+Individual values can be read off, or the entire thing may be printed as is.
 ```python
 GridMeasures.trajectory_ids
 ```